Yatoom/Hyperboost/README.md

 **How does the directory structure look?**

 ```
-    experiments/
-    └ benchmarks/
-      ├ run_benchmark.py  - Execute this file to run the benchmark
+  benchmark/
   ├ config.py                   - Configuration for the benchmark
+  ├ group.py                    - Helps visualize_group.py to group files together
   ├ param_spaces.py             - Parameter spaces to include in the benchmark
+  ├ run_benchmark.py            - Execute this file to run the benchmark
-      └ util.py           - Helper functions for the benchmark
+  ├ util.py                     - Helper functions for the benchmark
+  ├ visualize_group.py          - Visualize a group of result files
+  ├ visualize_single_file.py    - Visualize a single result file
+  └ visualize_util.py           - Helpers for visualization
 ```

 **How do I execute a benchmark?**